Women's Path to Political Office

 Gender Differences in the Path to Political Office and Electoral Success

-The Center on Women and Public Policy created a new data set of candidates for the Minnesota state legislature from 1998–2008 that allowed us to test our hypotheses about gender differences in candidates’ paths to office.
+The Center created a new data set of candidates for the Minnesota state legislature from 1998–2008 that allowed us to test our hypotheses about gender differences in candidates’ paths to office.
 The data span the cycles when the number of female candidates increased most rapidly.
 It allowed us to systematically test our hypotheses about gender differences in candidates’ electoral experiences, paths to office, and experiences with political parties employing multivariate regression techniques.

 The data set combines information from official government sources, newspaper coverage of campaigns and candidates, and a survey of legislative candidates.
 We collected data about each candidate, including sex, age, party, electoral experience, and incumbency status, along with information about their campaigns, including their vote share and campaign spending.
 We matched these data with information about the legislative districts and their electoral context (partisan voting history, demographics, urban concentration, history of electing women, party endorsements).
 These data come from several sources.
 Using information provided by the Minnesota Campaign Finance and Public Disclosure Board, we have compiled a data set of every candidate running for the legislature in 2008.
 The demographic and political information about each district come from the U.S. Census and published sources such as Politics in Minnesota.